Skip to main content

 Is SEO better than hipages for electricians?

-They do different jobs. hipages gives instant but paid, shared leads.
+They do different jobs. hipages gives instant but paid, shared leads split with three or four other sparkies on the same job.
 SEO takes longer but the calls come straight to you, you pay nothing per lead, and your listing and website are assets you own.
 Most electricians use light hipages early, then rely on their own Google presence as it grows.

 How long does SEO take for an electrical business?

 Your Google listing can show within 2 to 4 weeks.
-Emergency and suburb-level searches can move faster, while competitive city terms take 3 to 6 months or more.
-It builds steadily, so the key is to start before the quiet period, not during it.
+Suburb-and-emergency searches like "emergency electrician [suburb]" can move faster, while the broad, highly competitive city terms like "electrician Sydney" take 3 to 6 months or more because every sparky in the metro is chasing them.
+EV charger and switchboard searches sit in between, building steadily as demand grows.
+Start before the next storm or heatwave, not during it.

 What should be on an electrician's website to rank?

-A page for each job type you quote (switchboard upgrades, safety switches, power and lighting, EV chargers, emergency), each with the suburbs you serve, real job photos, your licence number, and a tap-to-call button.
+A page for each job type you quote (switchboard upgrades, safety switches, power and lighting, EV chargers, emergency), each with the suburbs you serve, real job photos, your licence number and any solar/EV accreditation, indicative pricing, and a tap-to-call button.
 Suburb pages for the areas you cover, and your Google reviews on show.

 References: